Previous Light:

 Historic Stories:

 Prior to being named Curtis Island, the island was called Negro island.
 The story goes that when an early settler came into Camden harbor he had an African cook aboard.
 The African said the white man could have the mainland, but he wanted to stay on the little island.
-And so it was called Negro Island.

 The lighthouse was first built in 1832 under President Andrew Jackson.